swoicik/swoicik.github.io/_posts/2020-11-02-november-portfolio-updates.md

 | Twitter             | 1.03%       |
 | Under Armour        | 0.33%       |

-My portfolio is technology heavy, since that is what I am the most confident in.
-I also have a preference for dividend paying stocks.
 If you have anything you'd like to discuss or questions, please reach out to me on [twitter](https://twitter.com/swoicik).
 I will be posting more updates in the future.